 JAMISON STREET COMMUNITY GARDEN

-The Steps to Success program engages youth ages 14-17, and community members in understanding, believing, advocating and/or acting on behalf youth in Adair, Clark, Knox and Schuyler Counties.
+The Steps to Success program engages youth ages 14-17, and community members in understanding, believing, advocating and/or acting on behalf youth in Adair, Clark, Knox, Scotland and Schuyler counties.
 Through the completion of this 12-week session, participants gain a stronger sense of self-worth and become empowered to seek answers and advocate for personal and community betterment.
 Volunteering within the school and community promotes a sense of ownership that lead to youth taking an active role in school and community issues.
 In addition, through these civic engagement opportunities, community members are mobilized to support the needs of area youth which will ultimately develop connections between program participants and community leaders.
-For more information, contact Rebecca at

 The VOICE project began in as a way to address the issues of vocational aspiration and career awareness in local elementary children.
 Low-income children may be exposed to a limited variety of vocations/professions and their personal aspirations may be reflective in this limited exposure.

-Each week a different theme: Basic Needs, Lifelong Learning, Nutrition, Advocacy/Rules, Social Changes and Influences, is discussed and the participants leave with the assignment of returning the next week with five (5) photographs that represent the theme that was discussed.
+Each week a different theme: Basic Needs, Lifelong Learning, Nutrition, Advocacy/Rules, Social Changes and Influences, is discussed and the participants leave with the assignment of returning the next week with 5 photographs that represent the theme that was discussed.
 Throughout these weekly “classes”, participants also learn key skills including public speaking, advocacy, relationship building and conflict resolution.
-At the conclusion of the seven (7) weeks, CAPNEMO staff makes arrangements for public displays and presentations of the photographs to be made by the participants.
+At the conclusion of the 7 weeks, CAPNEMO staff makes arrangements for public displays and presentations of the photographs to be made by the participants.
 Such presentations may be made to public school Boards, City Council, County Commissioners, civic groups, neighborhood associations and others.
-For more information, contact Rebecca at email@example.com

 INFORMATION & PRESENTATIONS